bango/Bango.SqlImport/ReadMe.md

 If possible, the database's recovery mode should be Simple or Bulk Logged.

 # Configuration and usage
 For the examples in code, go to Bango.SqlImport.Tests, SystemTests.
-You will need a connection string to the database in the constructor of BulkCopyUtility.
-The login you use should have Insert and Select permissions on the table you want to insert to.
+Refer to the ReadMe of that project.

 ## Creating the right IDataReader implementation
 The main problem you will face is how to create the IDataReader implementation which handles all of your requirements.